Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 Levin says there isn't enough evidence yet to support green light as a truly beneficial treatment for headache pain.

-"It is very intriguing, but it still has a long way to go," says Dr. Andrew Hershey, who is co-director of the Headache Center at Cincinnati Children's Hospital Medical Center
+"It is very intriguing, but it still has a long way to go," says Dr. Andrew Hershey, who is co-director of the Headache Center at Cincinnati Children's Hospital Medical Center.

 "Trying to do a classic placebo-controlled study to see if one light works or not is likely not doable in this area," he says, since the patient knows the color of the light.